Philadelphia Performing Arts reimagines the curriculum.

 Teachers create custom learning materials to foster a new way of teaching and learning.

 Eye-opening lessons like this are the norm at Philadelphia Performing Arts: A String Theory Charter School.
-As the city’s largest tuition-free K–12 charter school, it offers a STEAM curriculum — science, technology, engineering, arts and math — that emphasises academic and artistic excellence equally.
-And with Apple technology at the core of teaching and learning, teachers design their own curriculum and students create multimedia projects that reflect their individual creativity and knowledge.
-It’s how Philadelphia Performing Arts is producing a generation of creative problem solvers.
+As the city’s largest state school, it offers a STEAM curriculum — science, technology, engineering, arts and maths — that emphasises academic and artistic excellence equally.
+And with Apple technology at the core of teaching and learning, teachers design their own curriculum, and students create multimedia projects that reflect their individual creativity and knowledge.
+It’s how Philadelphia Performing Arts is producing a generation of creative problem-solvers.

 Lesson plans as unique as each teacher.

-In thinking about new ways to develop and deliver curriculum, Philadelphia Performing Arts decided to abandon traditional textbooks in upper-middle school and high school.
+In thinking about new ways to develop and deliver the curriculum, Philadelphia Performing Arts decided to abandon traditional textbooks in upper-middle school and high school (Years 8–13).
 Instead, teachers deliver coursework and learning materials directly to each student’s iPad through iTunes U. Teachers are free to develop their own customised curriculum the way they want to teach and the way students will learn best.
-On iPad and Mac, faculty use iBooks Author, Pages, Keynote and other Apple content creation apps to build lesson plans and materials that follow Common Core standards and state guidelines.
+On iPad and Mac, teaching staff use iBooks Author, Pages, Keynote and other Apple content-creation apps to build lesson plans and materials that follow Common Core standards and state guidelines.

 iPad also offers teachers responsiveness and flexibility.
 When they’re inspired by current events or new ideas, they update their iTunes U courses or materials on the fly and alert students to changes via push notifications.
-Students learn from today’s news, teachers keep their lesson plans timely and everybody is on the same page.
-“With iPad and iTunes U, we’re allowing the teachers to be creators and to constantly refine their art form, which is teaching and creating meaningful content for kids and projects,” explains Jason Corosanite, Chief Innovation Officer and Co-founder, String Theory Schools.
+Students learn from today’s news, teachers keep their lesson plans up to date and everybody is on the same page.
+“With iPad and iTunes U, we’re allowing the teachers to be creators and to constantly refine their art form, which is teaching and creating meaningful content for kids and projects,” explains Jason Corosanite, Chief Innovation Officer and Co-Founder, String Theory Schools.

 Teachers at the school learn from one another, developing coursework by teaming up to facilitate a lively exchange of ideas.
 They evaluate apps together and share best practices. “[Some teachers have] come from very siloed institutions and siloed classrooms [to] this high level of collaboration,” says Christine DiPaulo, Director of Innovation and Instructional Technology.
 “You can watch them think about things from points of view that they never thought about before.
 I’ve had [teachers] say they’ve never experienced professional development at this level.”